DevExpress/testcafe/docs/articles/documentation/recipes/integrating-testcafe-with-ci-systems/circleci.md

 * Since you are going to perform browser testing, you need a virtual machine image that has all popular browsers pre-installed.
 So use the following image

     ```yml
+    # Replace '10.14' with the latest Node.js LTS version
+    # available on Docker Hub
-    - image: circleci/node:x.y-browsers
+    - image: circleci/node:10.14-browsers
     ```

-    ***Replace*** `x.y` with the latest available Node.js version.
+    Replace `10.14` with the latest available Node.js LTS version.
 See the [image's page](https://hub.docker.com/r/circleci/node/tags/) on Docker Hub for the list of available versions.

 * Add a step that imports test results to the end of the YAML.
 The results will be displayed in the **Test Summary** section.